Cxdyr/BettingLog/README.md

 Instructions:
-Clone the repository
+Clone the repository,
-Run python app.py or python3 app.py if using linux
+Run python app.py or python3 app.py if using linux,
-go to localhost:2000 on your browser to view the pages
+go to localhost:2000 on your browser to view the pages,